 The Non-Volley Zone, also known as the kitchen, is the section of the court closest to either side of the net on a pickleball court.
 According to pickleball kitchen rules, it is illegal to volley the pickleball while standing in the kitchen.
-As a player, there are ways to use pickleball kitchen rules to your advantage.

 Overview of Pickleball Kitchen Rules

-Background of the pickleball kitchen rule
+What’s the purpose of the pickleball kitchen rule?

 The main reason the pickleball kitchen rule exists is to stop players from simply standing at the net and hitting aggressive smashes into the ground.